PUBG: Battlegrounds: Records

 Before the official release of PUBG: Battlegrounds, as an early access video game, it had collected seven Guinness World Records on Steam.
-Starting with the first record, title "Fastest time for a Steam Early Access video game to sell one million units" was provided for being able to sell 1 million units in just 16 days of its early access release.
-Title "Fastest time for a Steam Early Access video game to gross $100 million in revenue" was provided for being able to gross $100 million in just 79 days of its early access release.
-Title "First non-Valve video game to be the most played game on Steam" was provided for being able to temporarily top the Steam charts for people playing the game at the same time – more than 800,000.
+The first record, titled "Fastest time for a Steam Early Access video game to sell one million units" was provided selling 1 million units in just 16 days of its early access release.
+The second record, titled, "Fastest time for a Steam Early Access video game to gross $100 million in revenue" was provided for grossing $100 million in just 79 days of its early access release.
+And the third record, titled "First non-Valve video game to be the most played game on Steam" was provided for temporarily topping the Steam charts for people playing the game at the same time – more than 800,000.
 It was the first time that a game not published by Valve, the makers of Steam, had achieved this since Steam's initial release in 2003.
 As of 6 September 2017, it had the second highest ever peak players on the Steam distribution platform.
 Titles "Most concurrent players for a Steam Early Access video game", "Most concurrent players on Steam for a non-Valve video game" and "Most actively played video game on Steam" were provided for being able to achieve 1,984,278 concurrent players on Steam.
 Title "First video game with 2 million concurrent players on Steam" was provided for being able to achieve a peak of 2,279,084 gamers playing at the same time.

 Awards

-While still in early access, Battlegrounds won the "Best Multiplayer Game" and was also nominated for the categories "Game of the Year" and "Best Ongoing Game" at The Game Awards 2017.
+While it was still in early access, Battlegrounds won the "Best Multiplayer Game" and was also nominated for the categories "Game of the Year" and "Best Ongoing Game" at The Game Awards 2017.
 The game's nomination for "Game of the Year" created some debate, being the first early access title to be named for one of the top industry awards.
 Also, about a month before it was released, the game won "Best Multiplayer Game" and "PC Game of the Year" at the 35th Golden Joystick Awards, whereas its other nominations were for "Studio of the Year" (PUBG Corporation) and "Ultimate Game of the Year".
 It also won the "Breakout Game of the Year" award at PC Gamers end of the year awards, whereas its other nomination was for "Game of the Year".
 Polygon ranked the game second on their list of the 50 best games of 2017, and The Verge named it one of their 15 Best Games of 2017, while Entertainment Weekly ranked it seventh on their "Best Games of 2017" list.

 Following release, Battlegrounds has been nominated and won several industry awards, including winning Best Multiplayer Game at the 35th Golden Joystick Awards and The Game Awards 2017, as well as Action Game of the Year during the 21st Annual D.I.C.E.
 Awards.